-Today's weather - Barbados Today
+Today's Weather - Barbados Today

 Tonight

-Synopsis: A surface to mid level shearline will be affecting the island.
+Synopsis: A surface to mid level high pressure system will be dominant across the island.

 Seas: Slight to moderate in open water with swells from 1.0m to 2.0m.